Peter and Rome

 9 and when James, Cephas, and John, who seemed to be pillars, perceived the grace that had been given to me, they gave me and Barnabas the right hand of fellowship, that we should go to the Gentiles and they to the circumsized (Galatians 2:1,9).

 What does all that mean?
-Well, since according to The Catholic Encyclopedia, "St. Paul's conversion was not prior to 34, nor his escape from Damascus and his first visit to Jerusalem, to 37" (St. Paul.
+Well, it shows Peter having importance, but also information about his locations.
+Since according to The Catholic Encyclopedia, "St. Paul's conversion was not prior to 34, nor his escape from Damascus and his first visit to Jerusalem, to 37" (St. Paul.
 Catholic Encyclopedia, 1911), the earliest possible date for Paul to have made his second recorded visit with Peter was 54 A.D.
 (3 years plus 17 plus 34 A.D., and it may have been later, like 57 A.D.).
 And from there, Peter told Paul to go to the Gentiles again.
-Hence Peter could not have become the Apostle to the Gentiles in Rome until much later (if at all)!
+Hence, Peter could not have become the Apostle to the Gentiles in Rome until much later (if at all)!

 Interestingly, The Catholic Encyclopedia admits,